 Pea vs. Rice Protein: Which Protein is Best for You?

-If you’re looking to add a protein supplement to your diet, you may want to do a little research before purchasing a powder to ensure the products you select fit your dietary needs and lifestyle.
-Pea protein (found in Nuzest products) and rice protein are two popular plant-based proteins on the market.
-Learning more about how pea protein and rice protein compare can help you determine which one is most suitable for your needs.
+If you’re looking to add a vegan protein supplement to your diet, you may want to do a little research before purchasing a protein powder to ensure the products you select fit your dietary needs and lifestyle.
+Pea protein (found in Nuzest products) and rice protein are two popular high-protein plant-based powders on the market.
+Learning more about how pea protein and rice protein compare can help you determine which protein powder is most suitable for your needs.

 What is Rice Protein?

-While most of us think of rice as a food rich in carbohydrates.
-However, rice also contains a considerable amount of protein.
+Most of us think of rice as a food rich in carbohydrates.
+However, rice also contains a considerable amount of vegan and gluten-free protein.